 - Does the driver speak English? – ours didn’t speak a word in English, but my Spanish was good enough to understand the meaning :).

 If you don’t speak any Spanish, this is what I recommend – make sure someone in your group understands at least a bit, and he will translate you the main things.
-If no, well, you will use the body language, and the tour is mostly about seeing things, not a guided excursion.
+If not, well, you will use the body language, and the tour is mostly about seeing things, not a guided excursion.
 Everything that my guide told me (not that much to be honest), I could have easily read in Wikipedia here.

-My friend, prepare to bargain a bit.
+My friend, prepare to bargain a bit!

-The usual price is 700-750 Bob for a 3 days tour (100 – 110 USD).
+The usual price is 700-750 Bob for a 3-days tour (100 – 110 USD).

 Even if the salt flat will surely be the highlight of the tour, it is only the first day of your trip.

-Endless rocky desert, colored lagoons, pink, white and black flamingos, geysers belching sulfur, sleeping volcanoes (smoking sometimes), hot springs, cactus covered islands, a train cemetery… and many more things!
+Endless rocky desert, colored lagoons, pink, white and black flamingos, geysers belching sulfur, sleeping volcanoes (smoking sometimes), hot springs, cactus-covered islands, a train cemetery… and many more things!

 Trust me, Salvador Dali would feel at home in this surreal place, and anyway, when else will you have a chance to walk on Mars? 🙂

-Your Salar de Uyuni packing list
+Your Salar de Uyuni Packing List

 Here is what I recommend taking with you: